Coolio: Personal life

-Coolio and jazz saxophonist Jarez were enlisted in July 2008 as spokespersons by the group Environmental Justice and Climate Change to educate students at historically black colleges and universities about global warming.
-Coolio was a spokesperson for the Asthma and Allergy Foundation of America.
-He said that he and his children are asthma sufferers.
-As a child, he was taken to the hospital several times due to asthma complications.
+In July 2008, Ivey and jazz saxophonist Jarez were enlisted as spokespersons by the group Environmental Justice and Climate Change to educate students at historically black colleges and universities about climate change.
+Ivey was a spokesperson for the Asthma and Allergy Foundation of America, as his children are asthmatic.

+He hosted the online cooking show Cookin' with Coolio, an offshoot of his reality show, Coolio's Rules that ran for six episodes in 2008.

+Ivey was the running mate for pornographic film actress Cherie DeVille's Democratic presidential run in the 2020 United States presidential election; they ended their campaign in January 2019.

 Legal issues

-In 1998, a court in Böblingen near Stuttgart sentenced Coolio to six months probation and fined him $17,000 after convicting him of being an accessory to robbery and causing bodily injury.
+In 1998, a court in Böblingen, near Stuttgart, sentenced Ivey to six months probation and fined him $17,000 after convicting him of being an accessory to robbery and causing bodily injury after Ivey and his band members allegedly attempted shoplifting clothing worth $940 and then punched the store owner when he was caught.
+Ivey alleged that he was promised the clothing for free in exchange for signing autographs.

-In 2016, Coolio and members of his crew were arrested for having a loaded firearm inside of a bookbag at Los Angeles International Airport.
+In 2016, Ivey and members of his crew were arrested for having a loaded firearm inside a bag at Los Angeles International Airport.
 The bag was flagged by the Transportation Security Administration as the group attempted to pass through a security checkpoint.
-One of his bodyguards claimed ownership of the bag, but witnesses stated that it belonged to Coolio himself.
-Coolio was sentenced to three years of probation and 45 days of community service.
+One of his bodyguards claimed ownership of the bag, but Ivey later admitted that he was the owner and was subsequently sentenced to three years of probation and 45 days of community service.

-In 2017, Coolio was denied entry into Singapore upon landing at Changi International Airport.
+In 2017, Ivey missed a performance after he was denied entry into Singapore upon landing at Changi International Airport.
 Singapore's Immigration and Checkpoints Authority declined to comment on the reason for the denial, citing reasons of confidentiality.
 Coolio had been traveling from Beijing to Singapore to perform at a Formula One concert event.